Endomorphisms of Equivariant Algebraic $K$-theory: Abstract

 \section{Abstract}

-In this paper we study equivariant algebraic $K$-theory for an action of a finite constant group scheme in the equivariant motivic homotopy theory.
-We prove that the equivariant algebraic $K$-theory is represented by an equivariant ind-scheme defined by Grassmannians.
-Using this result we show that in the category of equivariant motivic spaces the set of endomorphisms of the motivic space defined by $K_0(G,-)$ coincides with the set of endomorphisms of infinite Grassmannians in the equivariant motivic homotopy category.
-To this end we explicitly recall the folklore computation of equivariant $K$-theory of Grassmannians.
+We prove that for the action of a finite constant group scheme, equivariant algebraic $K$-theory is represented by a colimit of Grassmannians in the equivariant motivic homotopy category.
+Using this result we show that the set of endomorphisms of the equivariant motivic space defined by $K_0(G,-)$ coincides with the set of endomorphisms of infinite Grassmannians in the equivariant motivic homotopy category by explicitly computing the equivariant $K$-theory of Grassmannians.